 Coffee Recommendations

-Also, thanks to the various members of my coffee committee (in alphabetical order), Albert, Deepti, Panda, Paroma, Pratiksha, Rachee, Sagar, and Shoumik sending in their suggestions!
+Also, thanks to the various members of my coffee committee (in alphabetical order), Albert, Deepti, Gavin, Panda, Paroma, Pratiksha, Rachee, Sagar, Shoumik, Shriram, Suresh, and Vipul sending in their suggestions!
+Please get in touch if you have a scouting report to share.

 Hawai'i (the state) has a coffee growing industry, thanks to the volcanoes.
 Most of the growing happens on Hawai'i (the island), in particular Kona coffee.
 It's certainly possible to get mass-market coffee (Starbucks, Lavazza, etc) here, but it's worth sampling the local product.